snkashis/android-docs/src/pages/maps/overview/data-driven-styling.md

   />
 }}

-A benefit of having your data inside a GeoJSON source is that you can update, remove, or add additional features inside the source at any time, providing a solution to animating data in your map through the Runtime Styling API.
-For example, using an Android [ValueAnimator](https://developer.android.com/reference/android/animation/ValueAnimator.html), you can move a feature by updating its coordinates within the GeoJSON data.
+A benefit of having your data inside a GeoJSON source is that you can update, remove, or add additional `Feature`s inside the source at any time, providing a solution to animating data in your map through the Runtime Styling API.
+For example, [an Android ValueAnimator](https://developer.android.com/reference/android/animation/ValueAnimator.html) can move a feature by updating its coordinates within the GeoJSON data.

 ### Image

 `ImageSource` allows for a georeferenced raster image to be shown on top of the map.
-The georeferenced image scales and rotates as the user zooms and rotates the map.
+The georeferenced image scales and rotates as the user zooms, tilts, and rotates the map.
 The geographic location of the raster image content, supplied with `LatLngQuad`, can be non-axis aligned.

 {{
 <CodeLanguageToggle id="image-source" />